Thea Andrews: ESPN/ESPN2/ABC Sports

 Before her part on Cold Pizza, Andrews was seen in the ESPN series Playmakers (2003), in which she played the role of Samantha Lovett, a television sports news reporter.
 The role was highly controversial and The Association for Women in Sports Media formally filed a complaint for the portrayal of Lovett.
 Andrews disagreed with this complaint in an interview with The Plain Dealer in 2004.

 Andrews joined ESPN in October 2003 as the national correspondent for Cold Pizza (2003–2005), ESPN2's signature morning show as she made her debut on October 20, 2003.
 Andrews' primary role on the daily weekday program (7-9 a.m.
 ET) was to provide live reports from sports and non-sports events as well as to present unique lifestyle features.
 The show was originally hosted by Jay Crawford and Kit Hoover.
 Eventually, Andrews became co-host.

 From 2004–2006, she co-hosted the Triple Crown morning shows on ESPN2 such as Breakfast at Churchill Downs (2004–2006) and Breakfast at Pimlico (2004–2006), a program of the morning the Kentucky Oaks, Kentucky Derby and Preakness Stakes (2004–2006).
 She also contributed to ESPN's long extensive coverage of the Triple Crown afternoon shows (2004–2006) including the Belmont Stakes.

-She also covered other big horse racing events.
 She served as a reporter for the Breeders Cup Simulcast Show in 2004 and 2005.

-After 17 months on Cold Pizza the show began cutting both the airtime of Andrews and Kit Hoover.
+After 17 months on Cold Pizza, the show began cutting both the airtime of Andrews and Kit Hoover.
 In an attempt to become more sports-oriented rather than a blend of sports, pop culture, and entertainment, the show dropped Andrews and Hoover altogether in March 2005.
 They were replaced by Dana Jacobson.
-While Hoover left the network in late 2006, Andrews had already agreed several months prior to be transferred to Los Angeles to co-host ESPN2's new evening entertainment show, ESPN Hollywood.
+While Hoover left the network in late 2006, Andrews had already agreed several months prior to being transferred to Los Angeles to co-host ESPN2's new evening entertainment show, ESPN Hollywood.